davebenson/doom4-walkthrough/README.md

 (So that if you die, you won't have to get the supplies again)

 # About this Guide
-This is the first Walkthrough I have written.
+This is the first Walkthrough that I (Dave Benson) have written.
 I hope you find it useful.

 I am no expert game player.